nicozanf/py4web-doc/docs/chapter-01.rst

    now exclusively on the regular Python import mechanism.
 -  PY4WEB, like web2py, can serve multiple applications concurrently, as long as the apps are submodules of the apps module.
--  PY4WEB, unlike web2py, is based on bottlepy and in particular uses the Bottle request object and the Bottle routing mechanism.
-This is achieved with `ombott (One More BOTTle) <https://github.com/valq7711/ombott>`__, which is a fast bottlepy spin-off.
+-  PY4WEB, unlike web2py, is based on ombott
+   (a reduced and faster spin-off of Bottle) and in particular uses a Bottle-compatible request object and routing mechanism.

 -  PY4WEB, unlike web2py, does not create a new environment at every request.
 It introduces the concept of fixtures to explicitly declare which objects need to be (re)initialized when a new http request arrives